MaksymilianMikolajczakCode/Start-up/README.md

-# Real Estate App
+# Start-up App

-A modern, responsive, and feature-rich real estate application built using **React Native** for mobile and **Next.js** for web.
-This app allows users to browse, search, and explore real estate listings with a seamless and intuitive experience.
+A modern, responsive, and feature-rich real start-up built using **React Native** for mobile and **Next.js** for web.
+This app allows users to browse, search, and explore startup ideas with a seamless and intuitive experience.

 ---